zlipp3032/Python-Template/README.md

 - json
 - copy

 Note that some of the libraries that are imported into this code are not used.
+This is because I am too lazy to go through a figure out which ones we don't need.
+Just trying to be honest.

 # Running the code